 3.8.6.1 At least one sample shall be provided for each casting.
 Where one casting is made from several casts (without mixing) the number of samples shall be equal to the number of casts involved.
-The condition of 3.8.5.2 shall be met in this case.
+The condition of 3.8.5.4 shall be met in this case.

-Where the casting is of complex design or where the finished mass exceeds 10 t, at least two samples shall be provided.
+Where the casting is of complex design or where the finished mass exceeds 10 t, at least two cast on test blocks shall be provided from the heaviest section, located as far as practicable from each other.